mmuratarat/mmuratarat.github.io/_posts/2019-08-21-decision-trees.md

 # How should the splitting procedure stop?

-The basic version of the decision tree algorithm keeps subdividing treenodes until every leaf is pure.
-We don’t have to do that.
 A stopping condition is needed to terminate the tree growing process.
-A possible strategy is to continue expanding a node until either all the reconds belong to the same class or all the records have identical attribute values.
-Although both conditions are sufficient to stop any decision tree induction algorithm, other criteria can be imposed to allow the tree-growing procedure to terminate earlier.
+The basic version of the decision tree algorithm keeps subdividing tree nodes until every leaf is pure (when all the records belong to the same class).
+Another strategy is to continue expanding a node until all the records have identical attribute values.
+Although both conditions are sufficient to stop any decision tree induction algorithm, other early termination criteria can be imposed to allow the tree-growing procedure to terminate earlier.

 # Pruning Trees